2016 MLB thread. THE CUBS HAVE BROKEN THE CURSE! Chicago Cubs are your 2016 World Series champions

 And going to the PR vs. DR game tonight.

-So excited baseball season is back. :pimp:
+So excited baseball season is back. :hat

 It's good to see teams full of players I'm familiar with.
 Big fan of a lot of players on DR but YOOOO SOOOOYY BOOORRRIICCCUUAAAAA

-I want this W bad :evil:
+I want this W bad :evil

 The announcers want the American viewing public to hate the "celebrations".